-(A) The cultivation of industrial hemp in violation of federal, state, local laws and/or regulations, including this Chapter, including industrial hemp cultivation without a license, and regulations adopted pursuant to this Chapter, constitutes a public nuisance subject to abatement pursuant to Chapter 8.75 or 8.76.
+(A) The cultivation of industrial hemp in violation of federal, state, local laws and/or regulations, including this Chapter, including industrial hemp cultivation without a license, and regulations adopted pursuant to this Chapter, constitutes a public nuisance, and may be abated in accordance with the procedures in either Chapter 8.75 or 8.76.

-- (B) Cultivation of industrial hemp in violation of the Mendocino County Code may be enforced by the imposition of administrative penalties pursuant to Chapter 1.08 of the Mendocino County Code.
-After the violation(s) have been cured, the correction must be confirmed before the accumulation of penalties stops. - (C) Each and every violation of this chapter shall constitute a separate violation and shall be subject to all remedies and enforcement measures authorized by the Mendocino County Code.
+- (B) Cultivation of industrial hemp in violation of the Mendocino County Code may be enforced by the imposition of administrative penalties pursuant to Chapter 1.08 of the Mendocino County Code. - (C) Each and every violation of this chapter shall constitute a separate violation and shall be subject to all remedies and enforcement measures authorized by the Mendocino County Code.
 The County may also pursue any and all remedies and actions available under state and local laws for any violations committed by Persons related to, or associated with, the unlawful cultivation of industrial hemp. - (D) Inspection Fees.
 After initial substantiation of a violation related to any law related to a license, inspection fees shall be charged to the licensee for any compliance inspection undertaken by the Department of Agriculture for the purpose of determining if the cited violations have been cured.